textpattern/textpattern.github.io/themes/naming-conventions-for-template-authors.md

 3. Provide Template Packages, that are compatible with:
     1. Current versions of Textpattern of the 4.0.x Branch
     2. Helper Plugins and Texteditors that handle either/or/and
-        1. TXP Form, Page, and CSS files
+        1. Textpattern Page template, Form template and CSS files
-        2. TXP source Code
+        2. Textpattern source Code

 4. Providing both forwards and backwards compatibility, also towards a possible Implementation of a [Theme